 Prospective students may contact OU Prospective Students Services or call that office at 405-325-2151, for an appointment with an OU pre-med advisor.

 Mock Interview appointments may be made through the iAdvise appointment system.

 Dustye Bailey, Pre-Veterinary and Pre-Medical Professions Advising office, Cate 1, Room 418

 Veterinary medicine advising is available from Dustye Bailey, who guides pre-veterinary students through their preparatory studies, admissions examinations, and the veterinary school application process.
 She also sponsors the Pre-Vet Club at OU.
 The club provides students with a place to network and find information about various programs and institutions.

 Pre-vet advising is offered by scheduled appointments.
-Please contact Dustye at 325-5661 or at firstname.lastname@example.org to check on walk-in availability, schedule an appointment, or for general questions you may have.
+Please contact Dustye at 325-2457or at email@example.com to check on availability, schedule an appointment, or for general questions you may have.

 University College, 100 Wagoner Hall, 325-3521

 Communication sciences and disorders, dental hygiene, nursing, nutritional sciences, occupational therapy, pharmacy, physical therapy, and the radiologic technologies advising is available from any of the advisors in University College.
 The assistance of an academic counselor is especially important to the pre-health profession student who wants to complete his/her admission requirements while maintaining a competitive grade point average for admission to the University of Oklahoma Health Sciences Center.